Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Introduction

-The framework used here has earlier been adopted to investigate the connection between the strength of quantum correlations and the bound on the number of observers who can sequentially exhibit such correlations, in various contexts.
-The question of sharing of quantum correlations was first raised in the context of Bell-nonlocality \cite{Silva, Mal}, and has been experimentally demonstrated too ~\citep{Hu,Schiavon,Feng}.
-Studies on sequential sharing of quantum correlations have been extended in several different directions, such as Bell-type nonlocality with multiple settings~\citep{Das,Cabello}, detection of entanglement~\citep{Bera, Srivastava}, detecting bipartite~\citep{Sasmal, Brunner}, and tripartite steerability~\citep{Gupta}, steerability of local quantum coherence~\citep{Datta}, potential shareability of a teleportation channel~\citep{Roy} and generation of unbounded randomness~\citep{RNG}.
-In all the above cases, each Bob at the clustered side implements unbiased and unsharp measurement for all chosen observables.
-However, if the framework is modified by altering the sharpness of measurement for different observables, unbounded number of Bobs can exhibit Bell nonlocality with one Alice~\citep{Colbeck}.
+The novel framework of sequential sharing of resource states has been employed earlier in the context of Bell-nonlocality~\cite{Silva, Mal} and has been experimentally demonstrated too~\cite{Hu,Schiavon,Feng}.
+Studies on sequential sharing of quantum correlations have been extended in several different directions, such as Bell-type nonlocality with multiple settings~\cite{Das,Cabello}, detection of entanglement~\cite{Bera,Mdgrm,Srivastava}, detecting bipartite~\cite{Sasmal, Brunner}, and tripartite steerability~\cite{Gupta}, steerability of local quantum coherence~\cite{Datta}, potential shareability of a teleportation channel~\cite{Roy}.
+Fruitfulness of the sequential scenario has been demonstrated by showing how unbounded randomness can be extracted from a two-qubit resource state~\cite{RNG}.
+Moreover, the resource theoretic advantage of utilizing a single copy of a two-qubit entangled state has been demonstrated in context of a sequential network as compared to using multiple entangled copies in a non-sequential scenario~\cite{Ddmhm}.
+In another interesting variant of the sequential protocol, it is shown that unbounded number of Bobs can exhibit Bell nonlocality with a single Alice~\cite{Colbeck}.